sayo-hs/heftia/README.md

 This library offers Heftia monads and Freer monads, encoded into data types in several ways to enable tuning in pursuit of high performance.

+## Status

+Please note that this library is currently in the experimental stage.
+There may be significant changes and potential bugs.

+## Example

 Compared to existing Effect System libraries in Haskell that handle higher-order effects, this library's approach allows for a more effortless and flexible handling of higher-order effects.
 Here are some examples: